The Gnome King of Oz

-The Gnome King of Oz (1927) is the twenty-first in the series of Oz books created by L. Frank Baum and his successors, and the seventh by Ruth Plumly Thompson.
+The Gnome King of Oz (1927) is the twenty-first book in the Oz series created by L. Frank Baum and his successors, and the seventh by Ruth Plumly Thompson.
 Like nineteen of the twenty previous books, it was illustrated by John R. Neill.
+The book was followed by The Giant Horse of Oz (1928).

 Plot

 Patch is the country of the Quilties, a land of seamstresses and quiltmakers; it lies in the Quadling quadrant of Oz.
 Its people have a serious problem.
 Their queen, Cross Patch the Sixth, has gone to pieces—literally; small pieces too.
-To find her successor, the land's Chief Scrapper and Prime Piercer unwind the Spool of Succession, and follow where the golden thread leads.
+To find her successor, the land's Chief Scrapper and Prime Piecer unwind the Spool of Succession, and follow where the golden thread leads.
 It leads, in this instance, to the Emerald City, where it selects Scraps, the Patchwork Girl of Oz (first introduced in her eponymously titled novel, the seventh Oz book by L. Frank Baum) to be the new queen.
 The two Quilties, used to resistance from Queens-to-be (it's not that good a job), kidnap Scraps.